-All colleagues: We launched a new Code of Conduct in 2020, which includes a section on Modern Slavery and details the red flags for colleagues to keep an eye out for.
-The Code of Conduct is issued to all UK employees and roll-out was completed across most businesses in 2020.
-This will be complemented by a Modern Slavery training module suitable for all UK colleagues which is due for launch in 2021.
+All colleagues: We launched a new Code of Conduct in 2020, which includes a section on modern slavery and details the modern slavery red flags which colleagues should remain alert to.
+The Code of Conduct is issued to all UK employees.
+Roll-out was completed across most businesses in 2020 and will be completed during 2021.